YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 https://youtu.be/_J8RPIaO2Lc

 #### Direct blend tree
-This type of blend tree lets user control the weight of each node directly.
-Useful for facial shapes or random idle blending.
+This type of blend tree lets user **control the weight of each node directly**.
+Useful for **facial shapes** or **random idle blending**. \
-Using a Direct Blend Tree allows you to map animator parameters directly to the weight of a BlendTree child.
-This can be useful if you want to have exact control over the various animations that are being blended rather than blend them indirectly using one or two parameters.
+Using a Direct Blend Tree allows you to **map animator parameters directly to the weight of a BlendTree child**.
+This can be useful if you want to **have exact control over the various animations that are being blended rather than blend them indirectly** using one or two parameters.

 https://docs.unity3d.com/Manual/BlendTree-DirectBlending.html